Crio-Bytes/Web/OAuth/readme.md

 ## Step -4, 5: SigningIn and Getting user profile data

-when the application could succesfully authenticate then, it returns us the following params!
-Which can be used at the back to distinguish the users and helps us in not having invalid profiles!
+when the application could successfully authenticate then, it returns us the following params!
+Which can be used at the back to distinguish the users and helps the Developer in not having any invalid profiles!

 ```
 function onSignIn(googleUser) {